htder/interview_tdk_lambda/README.md

 A card memory game built using React - [Github](https://github.com/htder/responsive-memory-card-game)
 * Uses bootstrap for styling.
 * Created using React hooks in a functional style.

+### JAVA
+#### Recipes Backend
+A recipes backend that can be connected to a database to create, read, update and delete recipes - [Github](https://github.com/htder/recipe_backend)

+* Uses spring web to expose endpoint that interact with the database.
+* Uses spring jpa to create entities that correspond with tables in the database.